Cocaine and Cardiovascular Health

 Cocaine can also damage your brain in other ways.
 In particular, your risk of having a stroke increases if you use cocaine.
 Approximately 25% of people ages 15 to 49 who have used cocaine in the past have suffered a stroke.

-Stroke victims have used cocaine more than once a week in the past year.
+Stroke victims usually used cocaine more than once a week in the past year.
 They are six times more likely to have used cocaine in the last 24 hours than average.

 Cocaine Parkinson's Disease